-The Waterways Journal has been printed every week for more than 125 years.
-(Well, not exactly every week—more on that later.)
-Multiply that out, and you come to more than 6,500 weekly issues full of river news over the last 12-1/2 decades.
+The Waterways Journal is the oldest continuously published industry trade magazine west of the Mississippi River.
+It has been printed every week for more than 130 years, with only a few exceptions.
+That amounts to more than 6,800 weekly issues full of river news over the last 13 decades.

 There’s a lot of history in those bound volumes.

-That first edition of The River contained many of the elements that would persist through the years, including “letters” from various river cities—Memphis Letter, Paducah Letter, Pittsburg (sic) Letter, etc.—as well as Personal Comment, Editorial Comment, and a story about a new yacht being built for William Randolph Hearst that, it was speculated, would be able to make 30 mph., among numerous other short items.
+The original name of the inland marine river industry publication was The River.
+The first edition of The River contained many of the elements that would persist through the years, including letters from various river cities—Memphis Letter, Paducah Letter, Pittsburgh Letter, etc.—as well as Personal Comment, Editorial Comment, and a story about a new yacht being built for William Randolph Hearst that, it was speculated, would be able to make 30 mph., among numerous other short items.

-Advertisers in the first issue included the Anchor Line, Eagle Packet Company, Diamond Jo Line Steamers, Mullen & Hopper Painting Company (“Steamboat Painters”), Steinberg Hatter & Furrier in St. Louis, the Olive Street Furniture Company, and others.
-Most were from St. Louis, in part because that was where the paper was published, but also because of the Gateway City’s pre-eminence among river cities; a distinction St. Louis can no longer claim.
+Advertisers in that first issue included the Anchor Line, Eagle Packet Company, Diamond Jo Line Steamers, Mullen & Hopper Painting Company (“Steamboat Painters”), Steinberg Hatter & Furrier in St. Louis, the Olive Street Furniture Company, and others.
+Most were from St. Louis, in part because that was where the newspaper was published, but also because of the Gateway City’s pre-eminence among river cities.

 The Waterways Journal